SelinaWang/SoftSysZis/reports/report.md

 }
 ---

 Please view kilo.c for more.
 Run the file's output to try out our text editor!
+[Here](https://github.com/SelinaWang/SoftSysZis) is our GitHub repo.